Gameplay and Story Segregation

-None of the protagonists in the Grand Theft Auto series can technically be killed.
+- None of the protagonists can technically be killed.
 If one's health bar runs out, he is said to be "Wasted!", and will return to the gameworld outside the nearest hospital.
 The implication being that the player character can always recover swiftly from any injury, including being trapped inside an exploding vehicle.
 Furthermore, when pedestrians are killed, they can frequently be revived by paramedics.
 Of course, when the plot calls for it, any character can be Killed Off for Real.

+- In San Andreas, the player can willingly murder hundreds of cops (and get away without even being killed/arrested), yet all cutscenes still portray the player character as innocent.
+As the plot goes on CJ is shown in a more and more positive light and seems to be trying to "get away from" all of the illegal activity in order to start a good, honest life.
 And even though you can constantly murder police officers in cold blood and get away with it, much of the conflict of the story centers around a couple crooked cops threatening to frame CJ for the murder of a single police officer that he didn't commit.
 What about the dozens of cops he DID murder?
-Even if the player doesn't go on their own spree (which is unlikely), there are many storyline missions that seem to canonically involve CJ murdering people out in the open, for reasons so petty that Tommy Vercitti would question it.
+Even if the player doesn't go on their own spree (which is unlikely), there are many storyline missions that seem to canonically involve CJ murdering people out in the open.

-There's also the money issue: cutscenes show CJ being poor, dead broke actually after 'Green Sabre', yet you can actually have millions of dollars and a lot of property even at this early point of the game (and without cheating).
+- There's also the money issue: cutscenes show CJ being dead broke after 'Green Sabre', yet you can have millions of dollars and a lot of property even at this early point of the game (and without cheating).

-Saints Row 2 has the same segregation with the Killed Off for Real as NPC allies can be revived by the player and non-allies can be revived by paramedics.
-The way that you and other characters act is a lot less segregated as shown by Johnny Gat's trial for over 300 counts of murder though that's probably a little low too.
+- In Saints Row 2 allies can be revived by the player and non-allies can be revived by paramedics.
+The way that you and other characters act is a lot less segregated as shown by Johnny Gat's trial for over 300 counts of murder, though that's probably a little low too.

-In Dwarf Fortress, according to the storynote which comes from Word of God rather than being in the game or the manual the only things that demons can't bust through are semi-molten rock and raw adamantine, since that's what the gods used to trap the demons in hell.
+- In Dwarf Fortress, according to the storynote the only things that demons can't bust through are semi-molten rock and raw adamantine, since that's what the gods used to trap the demons in hell.
 However, once you release the demons from hell, walls made of anything will stop them short (even walls made out of soap).